Skip to main content

 Not in 1st Congressional District?
 Find your guide.

-Welcome to the Fuse Progressive Voters Guide to the 2025 Primary election!
+Welcome to the Fuse Progressive Voters Guide to the 2025 General Election!
 Since 2008, we've compiled information about candidates and ballot measures that allows you to make informed decisions about the races on your ballot, based on your values.
 You can learn about our partners and decision-making process here.
-We will continue to add additional recommendations until voting begins on July 16.
+Please share this guide with your friends and family, and remind them to vote by November 4!

 King County Ballot Measures